Raccoons-Rise-Up/client-godot/README.md

 - Player can click on "Hut" or "Farm" and some details will be displayed on the right
 - Player can click "Buy" and send a PurchasePacket to server

+Things that eventually need to be done
+- Finishing the other UI sections
+- Kittens Section: You should be able to assign kittens to jobs such as wood cutting, farming, foraging, etc...
+- Structures Section: Simply display structure counts
+- Resources Section: Showing simulation of resource gains in realtime on client-end (and updated from server whenever those rates change)
+- Research Section: Add lines between tech, add code to handle tech tree stuff
+- Map Section: This is where the player will be able to interact with other players

 ## Table of Contents
 1. [Setup](#setup)
     - [Godot](#godot)